manjaro-sway/manjaro-sway/README.md

 - try to use a decent cli solution whenever available and commonly acceptable
 - always use convention that can be overridden by configuration
+- allow opt outs for all tooling and configuration
 - build everything in automation (iso images, packages)

 ## where can I download an iso?